pdbrown/triss/README.md

 ### Motivation

-There are already other tools that do secret sharing, so why build `triss`?
+There exist other tools that do secret sharing, so why build `triss`?

 - https://iancoleman.io/shamir/
 - https://github.com/jesseduffield/horcrux